pingcap/tidb/docs/design/2021-11-16-CE-evaluation.md

 +------------+
 ```

-And all trace information(intermediate results) is stored in a JSON file:
+All trace information(intermediate results) is stored in a JSON file:
 ```
 [{
     Type: "Column-Range",